 }

 The server never handles API keys or makes LLM calls directly.
-It simply tells Temporal “run this workflow with these arguments” and waits for the result.
-This separation means:
+This separation has practical consequences worth calling out:

-- API credentials only exist on worker nodes
+- API credentials only exist on worker nodes.
+The server has no access to

-- Multiple servers can start workflows that any worker can process
+- Multiple servers can start workflows that any worker can process.
+Temporal acts as the routing layer.
+Workers don’t need to know which server originated the request.

 The Worker: Where AI Execution Happens